Arbor Realty Trust: Is The 16% Dividend Yield Sustainable In These Turbulent Times? (NYSE:ABR)

 Meanwhile, its servicing portfolio is around $20.2 billion, producing about $90 million of annual revenue, which is largely prepayment protected.
 That stream of predictable, recurring revenue gives management more confidence in being able to sustain the payment of future dividends.

-According to Pyatt, one of the headwinds for ABR concerns forbearance.
+According to ABR's CEO, one of the headwinds for ABR concerns forbearance.
 However, loans in forbearance in April accounted for just 0.3% of its $15 billion Fannie Mae portfolio.
 And loans in forbearance in its $5 billion Freddie Mac portfolio totaled 4%.

-On the recent earnings call, Pyatt explained:
+On the recent earnings call, ABR's CEO explained:

 “… there's a bit of a psychology that we didn't expect due to the pandemic… Rent forbearance and evictions (are) something that's out there, but people are really looking to pay their rent…